kumar303/ezboot/README.rst

     ezboot setup --help

-It does all this when the corresponding options have values:
+It can do the following:

-* configures WiFi
+* configure WiFi
-* pre-installs some apps
+* pre-install some apps
-* puts custom prefs on the device
+* put custom prefs on the device

 The ``--apps`` argument takes multiple values.
 In a config file, add them one per line in an ``ezboot.ini`` config file like this::